andrea4g/Efes_labs/README.md

 # Efes_labs
-The repository contains the code and others file of laboratories of Electronics for embedded systems
+The repository contains the code and others file of laboratories of the course "Electronics for embedded systems"